DETAILED ACTION

 Meyer’s teaching for azelaic acid (paragraphs 0101, 0234 – 0235, 0293) reads on instant claim 23.

-The combination of Lindsay’s teaching for an oil-in-water emulsion deodorant composition containing 0.3 to 25% propylene glycol or dipropylene glycol, 0.2 to 20% water, mandelic acid, and silicone components, that is substantially free of aluminum (abstract, paragraphs 0004, 0009, 0011, 0017 – 0018, 0021, 0024, 0047, 0049, claim 1) in combination with Meyer’s teaching for octenidine dihydrochloride, piroctone olamine, or niacinamide (abstract, paragraphs 0019, 0036, 0046, 0231, 0235 0253, Table 1) reads on instant claim 25.
-Lindsay’s teaching for 0.3 to 25% propylene glycol or dipropylene glycol overlaps on the instantly claimed amount of “at least 20% by weight” as recited in claim 25.
+The combination of Lindsay’s teaching for an oil-in-water emulsion deodorant composition containing propylene glycol or dipropylene glycol, 0.2 to 20% water, mandelic acid, and silicone components, that is substantially free of aluminum (abstract, paragraphs 0004, 0009, 0011, 0017 – 0018, 0021, 0024, 0047, 0049, claim 1) in combination with Meyer’s teaching for octenidine dihydrochloride, piroctone olamine, or niacinamide (abstract, paragraphs 0019, 0036, 0046, 0231, 0235 0253, Table 1) and that including 0.1 to 60 wt. % of propylene glycol or dipropylene glycol is advantageous to improve flow behavior (paragraphs 0256, 0298) reads on instant claim 25.
+Meyer’s teaching to include 0.1 to 60 wt. % of propylene glycol or dipropylene glycol overlaps on the instantly claimed amount of “at least 30% by weight” as recited in claim 25.
 Claimed ranges that overlap teachings of the prior art are prima facie obvious according to MPEP 2144.05(i).

 Lindsay teaches mandelic acid has a pH in the range of 3 to 4.5 (paragraphs 0004, 0009), therefore, a person of ordinary skill in the art would expect an aqueous solution of mandelic acid to have a similar pH.
 Furthermore, Lindsay’s Table 1C shows compositions containing mandelic acid had a pH range from 3.5 to 3.9 (Table 1C).
 Lindsay’s teaching that mandelic acid has a pH of 3 to 4.5, and examples of compositions containing mandelic acid with a pH from 3.5 to 3.9 overlap on the instantly claimed pH of 3 to 4 as recited in claim 25.

-Claims 11 – 13 and 15 are rejected under 35 U.S.C.
-103 as being unpatentable over Lindsay (as cited above) in view of Kux (US 2007/0116656 A1, of record).
+Claims 13, 15, 27, and 28 are rejected under 35 U.S.C.
+103 as being unpatentable over Lindsay (as cited above) and Meyer (as cited above) in view of Kux (US 2007/0116656 A1, of record).

-Kux teaches the missing element of Lindsay.
+Kux teaches the missing element of the combination of Lindsay and Meyer.

 Kux teaches an antiperspirant composition with an alpha hydroxycarboxylic acid (abstract, paragraph 0032).
 Kux teaches that the inclusion of mandelic acid in a deodorant composition contributes to high transparency (paragraph 0094).